pagkly/Zed/Investopedia3/What Are a Company's Earnings.md

 ### Earnings Yield

-The [earnings yield](https://www.investopedia.com/terms/e/earningsyield.asp), or the earnings per share for the most recent 12-month period divided by the current market price per share, is another way of measuring earnings.
+The [[earnings yield]](https://www.investopedia.com/terms/e/earningsyield.asp), or the earnings per share for the most recent 12-month period divided by the current market price per share, is another way of measuring earnings.
 It is in fact simply the inverse of the P/E ratio.

 ### Criticism of Earnings

 Since corporate earnings are such an important metric and have a direct impact on share price, managers may be tempted to manipulate earnings figures.
 This is both illegal and unethical.

-Some companies attempt to sway investors by prominently displaying their earnings on their [financial](https://www.investopedia.com/articles/professionals/092415/career-advice-financial-analyst-vsresearch-analyst.asp) statements in order to hide deficiencies reported lower down that reveal weaknesses like dubious accounting practices or an unanticipated drop in sales.
-These companies are said to have a poor or weak [quality of earnings](https://www.investopedia.com/terms/q/qualityofearnings.asp).
+Some companies attempt to sway investors by prominently displaying their earnings on their [[financial]](https://www.investopedia.com/articles/professionals/092415/career-advice-financial-analyst-vsresearch-analyst.asp) statements in order to hide deficiencies reported lower down that reveal weaknesses like dubious accounting practices or an unanticipated drop in sales.
+These companies are said to have a poor or weak [[quality of earnings]](https://www.investopedia.com/terms/q/qualityofearnings.asp).

-The earnings per share number may also be inflated with share [buybacks](https://www.investopedia.com/terms/b/buyback.asp) or other methods of changing the number of shares outstanding.
+The earnings per share number may also be inflated with share [[buybacks]](https://www.investopedia.com/terms/b/buyback.asp) or other methods of changing the number of shares outstanding.
 Companies can do this by repurchasing shares with retained earnings or debt to make it appear as if they are generating greater profits per outstanding share.

-Other companies may purchase a smaller company with a higher P/E ratio to [bootstrap](https://www.investopedia.com/terms/b/bootstrap.asp) their own numbers into favorable territory.
+Other companies may purchase a smaller company with a higher P/E ratio to [[bootstrap]](https://www.investopedia.com/terms/b/bootstrap.asp) their own numbers into favorable territory.

 When earnings manipulations are revealed, as in the case with Enron or Worldcom, the accounting crisis that follows often leaves shareholders on the hook for rapidly declining stock prices.